 I cannot imagine I will ever feel comfortable sitting beside you, across from you, in front of you, behind you.
 I don’t feel comfortable sharing a pew with you.
 I don’t feel comfortable having you around my children.
 I wish I could feel comfortable there, but you have made sure I cannot.
-You should know that, understand that, and respect that, especially if you are truly sorry.
+You should know that, understand that, and respect that (that you haven’t respected that shows me you aren’t sorry at all).
 Thankfully, there is distance between us.
-Our encounters are generally limited to one time per year, and yet, even one annual encounter is enough opportunity for you to cause a lifetime of hurt.
+Our encounters are generally limited to one week per year, and yet, even one annual encounter is enough opportunity for you to cause a lifetime of hurt.

 No, you are no victim, but you are deserving of some sympathy.
 You are weak (you have been weak).
 You need real, authentic help.
 Maybe professional help (I’m not an expert).
 Maybe your actions cause you suffering, too.
 I don’t know.
 If that’s case, then why would you do the things you’ve done, not decades ago, but within the past few years?

 I don’t care how many people drag me through the mud.
-They’re anger is based the fog.
-They have no clear vision, and I can’t blame them for what they know nothing about.
+Their anger comes from the fog.
+They lack any clear vision, and it seems unfair to blame them when they are void of facts.
 But you know.
-God knows, and you know God knows.
+I know.
+God knows.
+And you know God knows.

 I will not be held hostage to the past, and I refuse to give you opportunity to hurt the people dearest to me.
 You need expert help from those who understand your particular weakness, treatment tailored to your diagnosis.
 If any close to you read this, then I hope they help you find such treatment.

 All the best available treatment in the world won’t help you if you don’t want to be helped.